SEI-R-2-22/u1_lesson_intro_HTML/README.md

 - Must have at least 1 `p` tag.
 - Must have at least 1 `section` tag.
 - The `section` must have 2 `div` tags inside of it.
+- Create an Ordered List, and add 2-3 different Li elements inside of it.
+Look how the computer will automatically serialize and style these lists for us!

 Feel free to add images if you finish early!

 ## Element Attributes

-All elements within a HTML document have attributes or properties.
+All elements within a HTML document can have attributes or properties.
 These properties allow us to differentiate between elements or asign the same style to multiple elements.
 (More On This Later)

 Here's a list of common html attributes: